 The user management module also received a significant amount of attention in Drupal 7.
 The interface has been made easier to use, more secure, and more powerful.

 Account Settings

 As discussed previously, the user account settings have been significantly revised and enhanced.
-Let's look at each section of the Account settings section in detail.
+Let's look at each section of the Account settings configuration section in detail:

-Insert 1223_03_28_Account_Settings_1.png
+Insert image 1223_04_28.png

-The anonymous users setting and contact settings are carryovers from Drupal 6 and serve the same function.
-The Administrator role is brand new in Drupal 6.
+The Anonymous Users setting and Contact Settings are carryovers from Drupal 6 and serve the same function.
+The Administrator Role setting is brand new in Drupal 7.
 This setting allows you to define a role that automatically has all permissions enabled for it.
 The Drupal installer creates an administrator account for you.
 You can also change this to any other role within the system here.
+When you change the administrator role, the new role will automatically have all new permissions assigned to it when modules are enabled.
+You can also set the Administrator role to disabled which will prevent Drupal from automatically altering any roles.

 If you change the administrator role, make sure to review the permissions for both the old role and the new role.
 Drupal does not modify any permissions when changing the administrator role so you may need to enable or disable some permissions.

-Let's look at the next section now, the Registration and cancellation settings.
+Let's look at the next section now, the Registration and Cancellation settings:

-Insert 1223_03_29_Registration_Cancellation.png
+Insert image 1223_04_29.png

 The registration settings remain the same from Drupal 6.
 However, the cancellation settings are brand new in Drupal 7.
 These settings allow you to determine what actions Drupal takes when a user cancels their account or when an administrator cancels a user's account.
 You have options to either disable or completely remove a user's account with a variety of options for dealing with any content the user created.